adcake/adcake/README.md

 <h1 align="center">Hi there 👋</h1>
-<h3 align="center">I'm a passionate Product Designer with knowledge in Frontend Development always looking for new challenges</h3>
+<h3 align="center">I'm a passionate Product Manager with knowledge in Frontend Development always looking for new challenges</h3>

 ## Technologies